BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_04_sequence.md

 The next example shows the difference between a `SequenceNode` and a `ReactiveSequence`.

-We will implement an __Asychronous Action__, i.e. an action that takes a long time to be completed and will return RUNNING while the completion criterias are not met.
+We will implement an __Asynchronous Action__, i.e. an action that takes a long time to be completed and will return RUNNING while the completion criterias are not met.

-An Asychronous Action has the following requirements:
+An Asynchronous Action has the following requirements:

 - It should not block in the method `tick()` too much time.
-Flow of execution should be returned as fast as possible.
+The flow of execution should be returned as fast as possible.

 - It should be aborted as fast as possible, if the `halt()` method is called.